-Despite the deep organizational and cultural differences between the Russian army and the IDF, the war in Ukraine powerfully demonstrates that military operations on the ground within the civilian population have ramifications on the strategic level that can influence the balance of forces in the war.
+Despite the deep organizational and cultural differences between the Russian army and the IDF, the war in Ukraine powerfully demonstrates that military operations on the ground within the civilian population have ramifications on the strategic level that can influence the balance of forces in the conflict.

-The war in Ukraine reinforces the importance of the IDF’s existing operational approach, which balances between the principle of fulfilling military objectives and the imperative of minimizing the use of force against civilians.
+The war in Ukraine reinforces the importance of the IDF’s existing operational approach, which balances the principle of fulfilling military objectives with the imperative of minimizing the use of force against civilians.

 Israel should examine its emergency preparedness considering the lessons learned from the war in Ukraine.
-The Ukrainian case illustrates that preparing the Israeli public for war should be ongoing and unrelated to war or crisis warning.
+The Ukrainian case illustrates that preparing the Israeli public for war should be ongoing and unrelated to war or an impending crisis.
 It should be based on an assessment of Israel’s enemies’ capabilities and intentions and their potential impact on the Israeli domestic front.